 Please support Purehealth

 If clicking through and buying supplements mentioned in this article through Natural Dispensary, please use Micki Rose during registration when prompted.
-I then get a bit of commission and it helps pay for the hours I spend researching and writing these pieces.
-I, and everyone who benefits, thanks you. x
+I then get a bit of commission and it helps pay for all the free research, writing and support time.
+Bless your cotton socks x